Ker1010/FAACIFPxplane11/README.md

 ## Completion

 You made it!
-Enjoy fly
+Enjoy fly **Remember to update the CIFP every 28 days**